d2s/website-1/src/pages/terms_of_service.en.md

    1. Within the framework of the Talents' own technical and operational possibilities Honeypot allows the Talents to participate in the Service.
 Honeypot provides all services in connection with the Service for Talent solely based on these Terms of Service (hereinafter referred to as "Talent Terms of Service" or "Terms of Service").
    2. Honeypot objects to the validity of any general terms and conditions of Talents.
 General terms and conditions of Talents become an integral part of the agreement between the Talent and Honeypot, only if Honeypot explicitly consents to them in writing.
    3. Honeypot can utilize the services of independent third parties for the Service ( "Third Party Service" ) such as app stores and social networks.
 No third party services are provided by third parties upon the instruction of Honeypot.
 Third party services are not provided by Honeypot.
 Honeypot or the third party will identify these services in a suitable manner.
 Any issues in connection with third party services are not affected by these Terms of Service.
 Honeypot shall not be responsible for third party services.
 Third party services are potentially subject to their providers' general terms and conditions.
    4. Applications for mobile devices ( "Apps" or "Apps" ) are generally not directly provided by Honeypot but by a third party provider ( "App Store" ).
 A separate user account may be necessary for this purpose.
 Honeypot does not warrant that the Service is identical in functionality and design on all mobile devices.
 Certain functions and contents may not be available.
-Talents should see the functionality description of the App.
+Talents should see the functionality description of the App. <br /><br />

 1. **Talent Eligible to Participate**

    1. Honeypot offers the Service only to Talent looking for Placement as defined in Section 7.2 below.
-   2. With his/her account registration or participation in the Service, Talent represents that he/she is of legal age and of legal capacity.
+   2. With his/her account registration or participation in the Service, Talent represents that he/she is of legal age and of legal capacity. <br /><br />

 1. **Talent Enrolment / Entry Into Force**